hitarth64/hitarth64.github.io/edu.md

 ### Academic Achievements:

 ### PhD, Electrical & Computer Engineering, University of Toronto
-* Focus on the applications of Machine Learning and quantum computing
+* Research at the crossroads of Machine Learning, quantum chemistry, physics and quantum computing
 * September 2018 -

 ### Bachelor of Technology, Electrical Engineering, Indian Institute of Technology - Bombay